bkocsis3/VBA/README.md

-# VBA - This is a collection of VBA projects.
+# This is a collection of VBA projects.